-As shown in Figure 4-27, Percentage Unit Capacity by Renter Overpayment, 16.2 percent of the city's unit capacity is identified in neighborhoods with a renter overpayment rate over 60.0 percent; 4.7 percent of the RHNA capacity is in neighborhood 1 with renter overpayment rates between 40.0 to 49.0 percent; and the majority (79.1 percent) of potential is in developing areas at the northern edge of the city and within the MSP where no renters are identified as cost burdened.
-More than half of anticipated lower-income units have been identified on sites within the MSP and Santa Clara Street pipeline projects, with 37.9 percent of the lower-income unit capacity identified on sites where over 50.0 percent of renter households are cost burdened.
+As shown in Figure 4-27, Percentage Unit Capacity by Renter Overpayment, 26.9 percent of the city's unit capacity is identified in neighborhoods with a renter overpayment rate over 60.0 percent; 5.1 percent of the RHNA capacity is in neighborhood 1 with renter overpayment rates between 50.0 to 59.0 percent; and the majority (68.0 percent) of potential is in developing areas at the northern edge of the city and within the MSP where no renters are identified as cost burdened.
+Half of anticipated lower-income units have been identified on sites within the MSP and Santa Clara Street pipeline projects, with 50.0 percent of the lower-income unit capacity identified on sites where over 50.0 percent of renter households are cost burdened.
 Additional affordable rental resources in these areas will facilitate housing mobility opportunities for renters currently overpaying and at risk of displacement.
-The identification of sites to accommodate lower-income units in locales with no reported overpayment by providing housing mobility opportunities and easing the pressure and competition for limited affordable housing resources.
+The identification of sites to accommodate lower-income units in locales with no reported overpayment contributes toward reducing concentrations of renter overpayment in areas of more concentrated overpayment by providing housing mobility opportunities and easing the pressure and competition for limited affordable housing resources.
 Additionally, lower-income units foster income-integration into higher-income neighborhoods that may have more positive economic conditions.